robocorp/rpaframework/docs/source/libraries/robocloud_items/index.rst

 Item structure
 ==============

-A work item's payload is JSON and allows storing anything that is serializable.
+A work item's data payload is JSON and allows storing anything that is serializable.
 This library creates an object with the key 'variables' that contains key-value pairs of a variable name and its contents.
 These variables can be exposed to the Robot Framework task to be used directly.

+In addition to the data section, a work item can also contain files, which are stored by default in Robocorp's cloud.
+Adding and using files with work items requires no additional setup from the user.

 Workflow
 ========